Frequently Asked Questions

 Some programs may be restricted to students in a certain year of their UCalgary studies, or may have requirements for a level of skill in a second language.
 There may be cases where only students from certain faculties/majors are eligible, or cases where Open Studies students are not eligible.
 Each program is different, so please make sure that you have read the program page carefully before applying.

-You can apply as early as your first year to go abroad in your second year.
+You can apply to go abroad as early as the summer after your first year.
 Most students choose to go abroad between their second and fourth year.
 It is possible to go abroad as late as your final semester before graduation; this requires approval from your UCalgary academic advisor, and may result in delaying your convocation date due to the time needed for your grades to be processed after your international program is complete.
 (However, studying abroad during your final semester can open up networking opportunities should you wish to continue into a graduate program or a working holiday abroad!)

 Overall, please just keep in mind that the earlier you start planning, the easier it will be to fit one (or more) international experiences into your degree.